preciofishbone/OmniaFx/docs/tutorials/first-extension/call-web-api/README.md

 }
 ```

->Note: Replace  `web-service-id` to the guid id defined in `omnia.service.ts` file in the project
+>Note: Replace  `[web-service-id]` with the guid defined in registerManifest in the `omnia.service.ts` file.

->Tip: Use the built-in [Potential Fixes](https://docs.microsoft.com/en-us/visualstudio/ide/quick-actions?view=vs-2019#to-see-a-light-bulb-or-screwdriver) in Visual Studio to automatically import required modules from omnia fx npm
+>Tip: Use the built-in [Quick Actions](https://docs.microsoft.com/en-us/visualstudio/ide/quick-actions?view=vs-2019#to-see-a-light-bulb-or-screwdriver) in Visual Studio to automatically import required modules from omnia fx npm.
+>Tip: If Quick Actions can't help you with the needed imports, you can always check the source code of the sample project.

-Add new properties and function
+Add new properties and function:

 ```tsx
 private name = '';